 How do we define Old School?
 A starting point is difficult to calculate – do we include silent Asian cinema, does Old School start with Kwan Tak-Hing’s beloved Wong Fei Hung films of the 50s or should it officially start with 1970’s ‘Chinese Boxer’?
 That is open to debate though most would identify the last of the three as being a definite start of an epoch that spawned literally hundreds of films focused solely on kung-fu.
 The finishing point isn’t much easier to pin-point, but the mid-80s was pretty much the end of the Old School years (though occasional Mainland films like ‘Yellow River Fighter’ emerged) as modern day action became the genre of choice.

 And of course there is the pantheon of stars who make the genre so beguiling.
-Bruce, Jackie, Sammo are the first that spring to mind, but closely behind there’s Liu Chia-Hui, Wang Yu, Wong Tao, Leung Kar-Yan, Philip Kwok Chun-Fung, David Chiang, Ti Lung, Yuen Biao, John Liu, Hwang Jang-Lee, Casanova Wong, Bruce Li, Ku Feng, Bruce Leung, Carter Wong…not to mention Jet Li, Donnie Yen and Conan Lee who popped up near the very end of the era.
+Bruce, Jackie, Sammo are the first that spring to mind, but closely behind there’s Gordon Liu, Wang Yu, Wong Tao, Leung Kar-Yan, Philip Kwok Chun-Fung, David Chiang, Ti Lung, Yuen Biao, John Liu, Hwang Jang-Lee, Casanova Wong, Bruce Li, Ku Feng, Bruce Leung, Carter Wong…not to mention Jet Li, Donnie Yen and Conan Lee who popped up near the very end of the era.
 While Hollywood still high-fives itself when it has a strong heroine, kung-fu films have provided feisty yet feminine actresses like Angela Mao, Cheng Pei Pei, Polly Shang-Kuan, Ha Kwong-Li, Nora Miao, Doris Lung, Shih Szu, Kara Hui, Lily Li Li-Li, Judy Lee, Hsu Feng…

 So we hope our fortnight celebration for a beloved part of cinematic culture will meet with your approval, re-ignite your interest or even encourage you to look deeper into the best the genre can offer.